goswinr/Fesh.Rhino/README.md

 ![Screenshot](https://raw.githubusercontent.com/goswinr/Fesh.Rhino/main/Media/screen1.png)

-## .NET 4.8 or .NET 7 ?
+## .NET Framework or .NET Core?
 This plugin supports .NET Framework 4.8.<br>
 .NET 7 is supported if your Rhino version is higher than 8.19 (may 2025).<br>
-If you installed Fesh via the [Package Manager](https://www.rhino3d.com/features/package-manager/) then the correct message will be picked automatically<br>
+If you installed Fesh via the [Package Manager](https://www.rhino3d.com/features/package-manager/) then the correct framework will be picked automatically.<br>
 In Rhino use the command [SetDotNetRuntime](https://www.rhino3d.com/en/docs/guides/netcore/) to switch between .NET Framework and .NET Core.
 If you are on the wrong runtime you will get an error message box when trying to load the plugin.